NTDLS/NTDLS.ExpressionParser/README.md

 It addition to the custom functions and variables, these are built in: ACOS, ASIN, ATAN, ATAN2, LDEXP, SINH, COSH, TANH, LOG, LOG10, EXP, MODPOW, SQRT, POW, FLOOR, CEIL, NOT, AVG, SUM, TAN, ATAN, SIN, COS, ABS.

-If you came for the C++ version you can find it at: https://github.com/NTDLS/CMathParser
+👀 If you came for the C++ version you can find it at: https://github.com/NTDLS/CMathParser

-Basic example usage:
+👀 Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.ExpressionParser/

-Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.ExpressionParser/
+## Basic usage:

 >**Simple Example:**
 >